pantheon-systems/documentation/source/content/addons/redis/howto/cli.md

 ---
-title: Object Cache (formerly Redis)
-subtitle: Use the Redis Command Line
+title: Use the Redis CLI
-description: Use the Redis Command Line to manage Object Cache.
+description: How to use the Redis Command Line to manage Object Cache.
+permalink: docs/redis/cli
+tags: [cache, plugins, modules, database]
+reviewed: "2023-08-17"
-contenttype: [guide]
+contenttype: [doc]
-innav: [false]
+innav: [true]
 categories: [cache]
 cms: [--]
 audience: [development]
 product: [--]
 integration: [--]
-tags: [cache, plugins, modules, database]
 contributors: [cityofoaksdesign, carolynshannon, jms-pantheon, whitneymeredith]
 showtoc: true
-permalink: docs/guides/object-cache/redis-command-line
 ---
 This section provides information on how to use the Redis Command Line to manage Object Cache.

 ## Use the Redis Command-Line Client